felipecaggi/hello-world/README.md

     25/07/2018 - Main page template finalized.

-    26/07/2018 - Implemented new header template of the main page;
+    26/07/2018 - Implemented new template of the header section;
                  Implemented new template of the main section.

+    27/07/2018 - Implemented new template of the footer section.

 ## Observations

     STATUS